ztipton19/FSA-Iowa-2020-Relief-Analysis/README.md

 This project analyzes the **2020 USDA Farm Service Agency (FSA)** payment distributions in **Iowa**, a year shaped by the dual crises of the **COVID-19 pandemic** and the **U.S.–China trade war**.
 The goal of this analysis is to understand how crisis-driven relief programs compared to traditional FSA payments and how these emergency measures reshaped agricultural support across the state.

+### Course Context

+This project was completed over a two-week period for ISYS 51003: Data Analytics Fundamentals at the University of Arkansas.
+It served as a practical application of data cleaning, visualization, and statistical analysis using Python and real-world USDA datasets.

 ---